glhrrm/class-planner/README.md

   * attendance has been taken (📢);
   * the material has been sent (📧).

-If all tasks are up-to-date, the class is identified with a check sign (✔️).
+If all tasks are up-to-date, the group is identified with a check sign (✔️).
 Otherwise, it gets a warning sign (⚠️).

 Besides, the user can add links to **resources**, like repositories and meetings.